03 Nov How To Improve Pull Up Score

 Colin Ng’s Experience

 Let us look at Colin’s Story on how he was able to achieve this.
-I also believe that the commitment, drive to do well, determination and willpower have pushed this young gentleman to come out of failure in NAPFA Test.
+I also believe that the commitment, drive to do well, determination and willpower have pushed this young gentleman to come out of having failed in NAPFA Test.

 In JC One, when were you doing zero for pull up for a start?